One Who Has (Almost) Seen the Eye…

 How could anyone, especially a frightened six-year-old, manage to sleep through any portion of a Category 5 hurricane?
 Did I end up not being so frightened, for some reason?
 Was I really just that tired?
 It’s not as though it was the middle of the night and I hadn’t slept yet.
 Was it a sort of coping mechanism?
 Maybe only a naïve, sleepy six-year-old could nap through a hurricane.

-Maybe I am still very much in the minority here, though, with this dismay at not being in the eye of a very destructive storm.
+Maybe I am still very much in the minority here, though, with the dismay at not being in the eye of this very destructive storm.
 But just enough of the expected fear is simply overridden by some innate love of their majesty and beauty and an understanding of their complicated necessity, and wanting to be a part of it all.

 Fortunately, there are other ways to connect with the energies of storms and hurricanes and to experience their aspects in protective and empowering magic.